KrsnaYadav07/Assignment_BTech2026_2201921540092/README.md

 In the main function, initialize an integer variable called input with -2.
 Use a try-catch block to call the calculateSquareRoot function with the input as an argument.
 Catch and handle any exceptions of type std::invalid_argument that may be thrown.

+## Problem 23: One Two Three
+## Platform Used: TECHGIG
+### Date: 09/02/2025

+Make three classes FIRST, SECOND and THIRD.
+The three classes have functions one(), two(), three() respectively.
+Class SECOND inherits class FIRST and CLASS THIRD inherits class SECOND.

+The respective methods have the following texts: one(): This is base class

+two(): This inherits class FIRST

+three(): This inherits class SECOND

+Make the object of class THIRD.

+Input Format
+NA

+Constraints
+NA

+Output Format
+Print the output in below format:
+This is base class.
+This inherits class FIRST.
+This inherits class SECOND.

+Sample TestCase 1
+Input
+NA
+Output
+This is base class.
+This inherits class FIRST.
+This inherits class SECOND.